Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Implement and adjust UI components.
 - Explore frontend technologies while enhancing usability and accessibility.

+// TODO Add the Steps here!!!!

+// TODO Add the Steps here!!!!

 ### Step 1: Sunset above the Clouds - Setup and Run the Frontend

 // TODO PRe-install Node in CodeSpace